SpinningVinyl/eakd/README.md

 The broker's evdev and uinput implementation has been audited for Linux amd64 and arm64 ioctl encoding and refuses to start on other architectures.

+## Distribution

+`eakd` has access to all keyboard input and therefore carries potentially serious security implications.
+This repository does not provide binary downloads.
+Users are encouraged to inspect the source code and the Makefile, then build `eakd` and `eakc` themselves using the instructions above.

 ## Configuration

 On the first installation, `make install` creates `/etc/eak/eakd.json` from the